 This is where lead scoring and grading is essential.

 Lead grading uses a letter grade from A-F to rank how well a lead matches your criteria for your business’ ideal customer profile.
 This is based on the demographic information the lead gives you when they submit a form i.e. location, job function, job title, industry, and so on.

 Lead scoring, on the other hand, takes into account the behaviour of the lead and whether their interactions with your business indicate an interest or intent in buying from you.

 For example, leads may accrue a score based on whether they open or click an email, or visit a particular page on your website, such as the pricing page.

-Your lead management plan should include your lead grading and scoring model, which I’ve written in more detail about in this post about lead scoring best practices.
+Your lead plan should include your lead grading and scoring model, which I’ve written in more detail about in this post about lead scoring best practices.